AuthorizeNet/inperson-sdk-windows/README.md

 3. Open the project in Visual Studio

-4. Add reference to ANetEmvDesktop.dll, BBDeviceClassicDesktop.dll and
+4. Add reference to ANetEmvDesktop.dll
-BBDeviceOTAClassicDesktop.dll

 5. Add the following references from NuGet Manager, Tap on Tools -&gt;
 NuGet Package Manager -&gt; Manage NuGet Package Manager